Redocly/redocly-cli/CONTRIBUTING.md

 ### Unit tests

-Run unit tests with this command: `npm run test`.
+Run unit tests with this command: `npm run unit`.

 Unit tests in the **cli** package are sensitive to top-level configuration file (**redocly.yaml**).